abhisheks008/ML-Crate/Code_of_conduct.md

 ### Scope

-This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.
-Examples of representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
-Representation of a project may be further defined and clarified by project maintainers.
+This Code of Conduct applies both within project spaces and in public spaces. when an individual is representing the project or its community.
+Examples of representing a project or community, including using an official project email address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
+The representation of a project may be further defined and clarified by project maintainers.

 ### Enforcement